LOS Channel

 — ambient temperature.

-The units of pressure are hectopascals (hPa) and the units of temperature are degrees Kelvin.
+The units of pressure measurement are hectopascals (gPa), and temperatures are degrees Kelvin.

-The specific pressure of water vapour, , is related to the density of water vapour, , as follows:
+Specific pressure of water vapor, , is related to the density of water vapor, , as follows:

 .